Which city is cheaper, Istanbul or Amman?

 In October, Amman usually receives less rain than Istanbul.
 Amman gets 26 mm (1 in) of rain, while Istanbul receives 71 mm (2.8 in) of rain each month for the autumn.

 Both Istanbul and Amman during the winter are popular places to visit.
-Plenty of visitors come to Amman because of the warm tropical climate that lasts throughout the year.
+Plenty of visitors come to Amman because of the warm climate and sunshine that lasts throughout the year.
 Furthermore, the museums, the shopping scene, and the cuisine are the main draw to Istanbul this time of year.

 In the winter, Amman is a little warmer than Istanbul.
-Typically, the winter temperatures in Amman in January are around 8°C (46°F), and Istanbul is about 6°C (43°F).
+Typically, the winter temperatures in Amman in January average around 8°C (46°F), and Istanbul averages at about 6°C (43°F).

 In the winter, Amman often gets more sunshine than Istanbul.
 Amman gets 184 hours of sunny skies this time of year, while Istanbul receives 75 hours of full sun.